alexfernandez/alexfernandez.github.io/permanent/custom/cv-recent.md

-I have helped organize three editions of the volunteer conference [JSDayES](http://jsday.es/), the last one [in 2017](http://2017.jsday.es/) with around 600 attendees and featuring 35 speakers from over 10 countries.
+I have helped organize three editions of the volunteer conference [JSDayES](http://jsday.es/), the last one [in 2017](http://2017.jsday.es/) with 600 attendees and featuring 35 speakers from over 10 countries.

 ## Contact